War communism: Social

 In the cities and surrounding countryside, the population experienced hardships as a result of the war.
 Peasants, because of the extreme scarcity, were beginning to refuse to co-operate in giving food for the war effort.
-Workers began migrating from the cities to the countryside, where the chances to feed themselves were higher, thus further decreasing the possibility of barter of industrial goods for food and worsening the plight of the remaining urban population, economy and industrial production.
+Workers began migrating from the cities to the countryside, where the chances to feed themselves were higher, thus further decreasing the possibility of barter of industrial goods for food and worsening the plight of the remaining urban population and further weakening the economy and industrial production.
 Between 1918 and 1920, Petrograd lost 70% of its population, while Moscow lost over 50%.
+Barrier troops were also used to enforce Bolshevik control over food supplies in areas controlled by the Red Army to protect against raids from anti-communist forces.

-A series of workers' strikes and peasants' rebellions broke out all over the country, such as the Tambov rebellion (1920–1921).
-A turning point came with the Kronstadt rebellion at the Kronstadt naval base in early March 1921.
+A series of workers' strikes and peasants' rebellions against war communism policies broke out all over the country, such as the Tambov Rebellion (1920–1921), which was neutralized by the Red Army.
+A turning point came with the Kronstadt rebellion at the Kronstadt naval base in early March 1921, which also ended with a Bolshevik victory.
 The rebellion startled Lenin because Bolsheviks considered Kronstadt sailors the "reddest of the reds".
-The nature of these uprisings and their leadership were also of significant concern because they were generally left-wing uprisings led by oppositionist leftists, thus creating competition with the Bolsheviks.
+The nature of these uprisings and their leadership were also of significant concern because they were generally left-wing uprisings led by opposition leftists, thus creating competition with the Bolsheviks.
 According to David Christian, the Cheka, the state Communist Party secret police, reported 118 peasant uprisings in February 1921.

-David Christian, in his book Imperial and Soviet Russia, summarises the state of Russia in 1921 after years of War communism: A government claiming to represent the people now found itself on the verge of being overthrown by that same working class.
+David Christian, in his book Imperial and Soviet Russia, summarises the state of Russia in 1921 after years of war communism: A government claiming to represent the people now found itself on the verge of being overthrown by that same working class.
 The crisis had undermined the loyalty of the villages, the towns and finally sections of the army.
 It was fully as serious as the crises faced by the tsarist government in 1905 and February 1917.

-Bolshevik officials were paralyzed by the Russian famine of 1921–22 which coincided with the catastrophic crisis of the war and economic difficulties faced by the new regime.
-These militarization efforts were taken to sustain the Red Army for the war effort and the defence of the new state, for proper logistics, and to distribute the scarce supplies to people that the regime considered needed it more than others, such as the Red Army.
+The deadly Russian famine of 1921–22, which killed about five million people, battered an already war-torn Russia.
+The measures were harsh, but it did help the Bolsheviks to win the Civil War and stabilize the crisis of the nation.
+Trotsky had proposed the principles underlying the N.E.P. in 1921 to the Politburo of the Communist Party of the Soviet Union to mitigate urgent economic matters arising from war communism and reproached Lenin privately about the delayed government response in 1922–1923.